Home > Board Charter

 Within the authorities delegated to it by the Board, the key tasks of the Executive Directors and EXCO are as follows:

-- (a) executive management of the business divisions for which they are in charge covering, inter-alia, the development of a strategic plan, an annual operating plan and budget, performance benchmarks to gauge Management’s performance and the analysis of management reports;
+- (a) executive management of the business segments for which they are in charge covering, inter-alia, the development of a strategic plan, an annual operating plan and budget, performance benchmarks to gauge Management’s performance and the analysis of management reports;

 - (c) directing and controlling all aspects of the business operations in a cost effective manner, covering operational requirements, best technological practice, high levels of productivity and flexibility to cope with planned development and awareness of market place opportunities and threats, deploying resources to exploit and counter them respectively;

-- (d) effectively overseeing the human resource of the organisation with respect to key positions in the division hierarchy and ensures the general well-being of employees, determination of remuneration as well as terms and conditions of employment for Senior Management in consultation with the EXCO and the Board and issues pertaining to discipline of all employees;
+- (d) effectively overseeing the human resource of the organisation with respect to key positions in the segment hierarchy and ensures the general well-being of employees, determination of remuneration as well as terms and conditions of employment for Senior Management in consultation with the EXCO and the Board and issues pertaining to discipline of all employees;

 - (e) effectively representing the interest of the Company with major customers, governments and their agencies, and industries at large, to ensure general goodwill towards the Company and cooperation in planned development;